I’ve made this cake in a bundt tin as it needs so little decoration because it tastes so good that I felt a bundt would help it to look wonderful.

 Preheat oven to 170C Fan, 180C and 350F.
 I used a bundt tin that holds 6 cups.
 It measures approx 23cm across and the rule with bundt tins is to only fill up 2/3 of the way for a perfect bake.

-In a large bowl, add the flour, sugar, baking powder, bicarbonate of soda and salt and use a large whisk to thoroughly whisk all the dry ingredients together to make sure they are well combined and there are no little lumps.
+In a large bowl, add the flour, sugar, baking powder, bicarbonate of soda, xanthan gum if using and salt and use a large whisk to thoroughly whisk all the dry ingredients together to make sure they are well combined and there are no little lumps.

 Into these dry ingredients, you can add the mango pulp, oil and vanilla extract.